wavebyrd/great_expectations/docs/docusaurus/docs/core/introduction/try_gx.md

 4. Create an Expectation Suite.

    Expectations are a fundamental component of GX.
-They allow you to explicitly define the state to which your data should conform.
+They allow you to explicitly define the state to which your data should conform and the [severity](/core/define_expectations/create_an_expectation.md#severity) of the impact to your business if data fails to conform.
 Expectation Suites are collections of Expectations.

    Run the following code to define an Expectation Suite containing two Expectations.
-The first Expectation expects that the column `passenger_count` consists of values ranging from `1` to `6`, and the second expects that the column `fare_amount` contains non-negative values.
+The first is a warning-level Expectation that the column `passenger_count` consists of values ranging from `1` to `6`, and the second is a critical-level Expectation that the column `fare_amount` contains non-negative values.

    ```python title="Python input" name="docs/docusaurus/docs/core/introduction/try_gx_end_to_end.py create expectation suite"
    ```